ryan-neil/gosurf/README.md

 <h1 align="center">Simplify checking the surf forecast</h1>

-GoSurf is a modern web application that aims to simplify checking the surf forecast for your local surf spot in a clean but simplistic UI/UX.
+GoSurf is a fullstack web application that aims to simplify checking the surf forecast for your local surf spot in a clean but simplistic UI/UX.

 The concept for GoSurf is based on the fact that modern day surf tracking sites and applications are extremely noisy, and difficult to understand.

-Check out the GoSurf [Backend Server](https://github.com/ryan-neil/gosurf/tree/main/server)!
+Want to know more about how it works?
+Have a look at the [GoSurf "Serverless" Backend](https://github.com/ryan-neil/gosurf/tree/main/server).

+This repository contains the GoSurf source code.
+This repo is a work in progress, so we appreciate your patience as we figure things out.

 <br>